kellen-miller/not-leader-for-partition-example/README.md

 ### After Startup

-Open the logs for the traefik container and wait for it to load the plugin and be available (may take a few seconds).
+Open the logs for the traefik container and wait for it to load the plugin and Trafeik to be available (may take a few seconds).
 With the Traefik logs up, make a request to the `whoami` service using:

 ```bash